 The Budgerigar is a colourful parrot native to Australia .
 Its plumage is bright yellow and green, with a blue cheek and black scalloping on its wing feathers.
 Its tail is slender and dark blue.
 Small in size, they’re roughly 18cm to 20cm from top to tail, and weigh 30 to 40 grams.

-You may know them as ‘Budgies’, but do you know that the common name is derived from a Gamilaraay Aboriginal language name ‘ Betcherrygah ’, which is thought to mean ‘ good food ’?
-It’s unknown whether this means that the bird itself is good eating, or whether their seed-seeking migrations led Gamilaraay to places of rainfall and abundant food.
+You may know them as ‘Budgies’, but did you know the common name is derived from a Gamilaraay Aboriginal language name ‘ Betcherrygah ’, which is thought to mean ‘ good food ’?
+It’s unknown whether this means the bird itself is good eating, or whether their seed-seeking migrations led Gamilaraay to places of rainfall and abundant food.

 On genetics, the Budgerigar’s closest relatives are the Ground Parrot (Pezoporus wallicus) and the Night Parrot (Geopsittacus occidentalis) .
-Once thought extinct, the Night Parrot is now protected on Bush Heritage Australia’s Pullen Pullen Reserve .
+Once thought extinct, the Night Parrot is now protected on our Pullen Pullen Reserve .

 Where do Budgerigars live?

 Budgerigars have an extensive natural range – they’re found through most of Australia's interior west of the Great Dividing Range.
 They’re not found in Tasmania, Cape York, or the coastal areas of eastern, northern or south-western Australia.

 Budgerigars are highly nomadic .
 They generally fly north during winter , covering significant distances as they migrate.
 Flocks follow rainfall and seasonally abundant seeding grasses.

 Flocks normally range from 3 to 100 birds, but after rainfall can number many thousands !

 Budgies inhabit savannas, grasslands, open forests, grassy woodlands and farmland.
 Because they need to drink each day, they’re usually found near water.